Presenting the story of Andrea B, her musical quest 4 prosperity, her joy & pain in the world of song, her dreams ‘n schemes 4 a future strong…

 Short & Sassy…

-In the 1990s Andrea lugged her electric piano throughout Melbourne’s original music pub circuit to pursue her passion between more lucrative gigs in an Italian wedding band.
+In the 1990s Andrea lugged her electric piano throughout Melbourne’s original music pub circuit to pursue her passion between more lucrative cover gigs.
 In 2000 she staged the cabaret show ‘Amazonian Lady’ (slightly upstaged by the Sydney Olympics), and the year after won first prize in the Australian Songwriters Association competition for her wacky track ‘When I Lived Alone’.
 Her album ‘Loose Ends’ followed, an eclectic collection of musical musings on delights and despair encountered via the search for identity, love and meaning, earning two more top 10 placings from the ASA.
 Her songwriting has veered towards social and environmental welfare – in 2011 Andrea won the ABC Melbourne ‘Play Apollo Bay’ comp with ‘Friday On My Mind 2’, a reflective sequel to the Easybeat’s 60s hit, earning radio play and festival performances.
 She continued to enjoy appreciative audiences throughout urban and regional Victoria, including a cut-throat final at Maldon Folk Festival’s songwriting competition with ‘Mountains’, a lament on waste accumulation, and performances at the Queenscliff Music Festival.
-After appearing as an artist for the city of Wyndham’s Red festival, Andrea was invited to perform ‘Live @ the Stage’ at Wyndham Cultural Centre, where she shared her songwriting journey via cheery ambience and a grand piano to a buoyant mid-Winter crowd.
+After appearing as an artist for the city of Wyndham’s Red festival, Andrea was invited to perform ‘Live @ the Stage’ at Wyndham Cultural Centre, where she shared her songwriting journey to a buoyant mid-Winter crowd.
 Supported by the Wyndham Cultural Foundation Andrea released her 2nd album ‘Seeking Me Finding We’, an acoustic take on the tried and true and the new, and has since sought me and found we around Victoria, and picturesque paradise Port Stephens NSW where she now resides.
 On sunny weekends you will most likely encounter Andrea performing at D’Albora Marina Nelson Bay.

 Long ‘n Lush